hjelmevold/app-googlemaps/README.md

 ### Version 1.1.0

-* Application icon for Enonic XP version 6.7 and later.
+* Application icon for Enonic XP version 6.7 and later

 ### Version 1.0.1

-* Fixed bug when placing a part on a page with multiple regions.
-Last release that works on versions of Enonic XP from 6.4 up to 6.6
+* Fixed bug when placing a part on a page with multiple regions

 ### Version 1.0.0